 Even though you see the real thing every day, once in a while it’s entertaining to see how Hollywood does it — if only to catch the made-up absurdities!
-Whether you’re in the mood for an old drama or a wacky comedy, these top ScrubsMag reader picks will be sure to entertain you:
+Whether you’re in the mood for true stories, an old drama or a wacky comedy, these top medical movies will be sure to entertain you:

 1. Patch Adams (1998) – Touching comedy with Robin Williams